-Three controllable factors – 1. a balanced diet, 2. regular exercise and 3. adequate quality sleep – are all critical to holistic health.
+A balanced diet, regular exercise and adequate quality sleep are the three critical controllable factors for holistic health.

 Obstructive Sleep Apnea (OSA) destroys healthy sleep patterns, meaning that diet and exercise therefore have a an especially important part to play for OSA sufferers.

 Should be acted on if your BMI (Body Mass Index) is high, regardless of which OSA therapy is undertaken.

 Become critical where CPAP (Continuous Positive Airway Pressure) therapy cannot be tolerated.

 May reduce the need for OSA therapy at all, in some mild cases.